 Sweet & Zingy Asian Meatballs are made from scratch and far better than the pre-made globs-in-a bag.
 They're also healthier because they're baked and finished in the sweet, zingy sauce.
 These are always a favorite at football parties and potlucks.

-Looking for New Year's Eve party appetizer ideas?
+Looking for holiday party appetizer ideas?

 Sweet and Zingy Asian Meatballs: Not your standard party appetizer